Ssehra1/Assignment/README.md

 # Assignment

-This is about the software implementation
+This is about the software implementation.

+Lets make some changes.